velipso/polybooljs/README.md

 `[ 'union', 'intersect', 'difference', 'differenceRev', 'xor' ]`

 If you want less operations, just remove them from the list.
+Order doesn't matter.

-The function returns an object with the result of each requested operation:
+The function returns an object with the result of each requested operation as the key:

 ```javascript
 {